Tox (protocol): Usability as an instant messenger

 Though several apps that use the Tox protocol seem similar in function to regular instant messaging apps, the lack of central servers similar to XMPP or Matrix currently has the consequence that both parties of the chat need to be online for the message to be sent and received.
-The Tox enabled messengers deal with this in separate ways, some prevent the user from sending the message if the other party has disconnected while others show the message as being sent when in reality it is stored in the sender's phone waiting to be delivered when the receiving party reconnects to the network.
+The Tox enabled messengers deal with this in separate ways: some prevent the user from sending the message if the other party has disconnected, while others show the message as being sent when in reality it is stored in the sender's phone waiting to be delivered when the receiving party reconnects to the network.

-Architecture

-Core

-The Tox core is a library establishing the protocol and API.
-User front-ends, or clients, are built on the top of the core.
-Anyone can create a client utilizing the core.

-Technical documents describing the design of the Core, written by the core developer irungentoo, are available publicly.

-Protocol

-The core of Tox is an implementation of the Tox protocol, an example of the application layer of the OSI model and arguably the presentation layer.
-Implementations of the Tox protocol not done by the project exist.

-Tox uses the Opus audio format for audio streaming and the VP8 video compression format for video streaming.

-Encryption

-Tox uses the cryptographic primitives present in the NaCl crypto library, via libsodium.
-Specifically, Tox employs Curve25519 for its key exchanges, xsalsa20 for symmetric encryption, and Poly1305 for MACs.
-Because the tox protocol can be used by many different applications, and because the tox network broadcasts the used client, it is also possible for clients to use additional encryption when sending to clients which support the same features.

-Clients

-A client is a program that uses the Tox core library to communicate with other users of the Tox protocol.
-Various clients are available for a wide range of systems; the following list is incomplete.

-There are also Tox protocol plugins for Pidgin (abandoned since 2017, one of the forks was maintained until 2020) and Miranda NG (last updated in 2021).

-Disassociation with Tox Foundation

-At July 11, 2015, Tox developers officially announced their disassociation with Tox Foundation, due to "a dispute over the misuse of donated funds" by Tox Foundation head and CEO, according to LWN.net.
-Due to domains being in control of the Tox Foundation, main development of the project was transferred to a new infrastructure, servers, and new domain.

 Reception

 Tox received some significant publicity in its early conceptual stage, catching the attention of global online tech news sites.
 On August 15, 2013, Tox was number five on GitHub's top trending list.
 Concerns about metadata leaks were raised, and developers responded by implementing Onion routing for the friend-finding process.
 Tox was accepted into the Google Summer of Code as a Mentoring Organization in 2014 and 2015.